datalad/datalad-usage-dashboard/README.md

+# Introduction

+This file is automatically updated using GitHub Actions workflows.
+It lists Git repositories discovered on GitHub and other hosts that either are [DataLad](https://www.datalad.org) datasets or else had `datalad run` used on them.
+Furthermore, the [`datalad-repos.json`](./datalad-repos.json) file in this repository is used by https://registry.datalad.org/ to provide up-to-date metadata for these repositories and support metadata-based searches.

 # Summary
 - [GitHub](#github): [2971](#in-the-wild) in the wild + [2890](#inner-circle) inner-circle + [88](#gone) gone
 - [OSF](#osf): [188](#active) active + [63](#gone-1) gone